cchauser/Twitter-real-time-sentiment-analysis/README.md

 * mySQL

 Known Issues:
 * Joe Biden hasn't been tweeting in english according to Twitter so the stream isn't able to collect his tweets.
-His tweets have classified at being in 'und' language.
+His tweets have classified as being in 'und' language.

 This project has been launched!
 You can see it run at [chauser.me](https://chauser.me).